syntax-tree/unist-util-index/readme.md

 ### `Index([tree[, test], ]prop|keyFn)`

 Create an index data structure that maps keys (calculated by `keyFn` function or the values at `prop` in each node) to a list of nodes.

-If `tree` is given, the index is initialised with all nodes, optionally filtered by `test`.
+If `tree` is given, the index is initialized with all nodes, optionally filtered by `test`.

 ###### Signatures